johanahg/johanahg/README.md

 🔭 I’m currently working on a collaborative project to develop a clone of the 1989 Atari game 'Chip's Challenge', with students from my Software Development class.

-🌱 At the moment, I'm learning how to program with SQL and JavaScript, and have recently started working collaboratively in group projects!
+🌱 At the moment, I'm learning how to program with SQL, JavaScript, HTML and CSS, and have recently started working collaboratively in group projects!

 📫 How to reach me: johanah.gloria@gmail.com
 <!--